hamed-bavar/backend-challenge/README.md

 I used **go muck** package to mock dynamodb,services and repositories.

 ## overview of project structure
-In this project, I used hexagonal architecture.
+In this project,I have tried to mimic hexagonal architecture.
 This architecture is utilized in frameworks like NestJS, ASP.NET, and others.
 In this project, we have a domain package where we can define our structs and models (and also our repository interface).
 Additionally, there is a repository that depends on the database, enabling us to interact with it.
 The services rely on the repositories.

 Within the services, we can validate requests, communicate with other services, or use the repository to interact with the database indirectly.
 Each route has a specific controller.
 These controllers have a dependency on services.